PaulaYaniz/Project1-CryptoWallet/README.md

 | Sep 23 2022 | bought a house | expenses | 10 BTC |
 | Sep 24 2022 | food for house celebration | food | 0.000001 BTC |

+Right now, there are multiple digital ledgers for cryptocurrencies.
+It is easy to find a lot of examples of them with a quick search on the internet.
+However, the digital ledger Ms. Sato wants will be made especially for her, so she will be able to totally personalize it and to add all the functions she want.
+Also, it will run locally in her computer, not on a website.

 ## Proposed Solution